Daniil547/task-management-app-backend/README.md

  - Labels can be added to Cards
    - Labels are stored in Boards (Labels are not unique to a Card; if you delete a Card with Labels, they will remain; if you delete a label it will be deleted from all the cards)
  - Workspaces and Boards also contain users
    - A Board inside of a Workspace is not required to only contain Members of an enclosing Workspace.
-E.g. a company may hire freelancers for a project, so they will have a
+E.g. a company may hire freelancers for a project and add them to a Board but not to a Workspace, so they will have access to the info on the project (Board) but won't have access to any other data owned by the company (Workspace)
-   -
-Programming-wise:
+### Programming-wise:
  - a functional JSON API (ability to add users, workspaces etc)
  - Swagger docs
  - JWT auth
  - Domain-imposed constraints.
-E.g. you can't add
+E.g. you can't add a Card to a non-existant CardList
+ - Unit and integrational tests.